p0ryae/Discord.JS-meme/README.md

 ```

 ## 📗 How to use?
-This reposetry is fully developed and Includes a whole discord bot!
+This reposetory is fully developed and Includes a whole discord bot!

 If your looking for the command itself, Navigate trough `commands/meme.js` and then get the code included inside of the `module.exports.run`!